rbrabson/behave/README.md

 - **Retry**: Retries its child until it succeeds, ignoring all failures.
 Returns Success when child succeeds, Running while retrying.
 - **Repeat**: Executes its child a specific number of times before returning the child's last result.
 Returns Running until MaxCount is reached.
+- **RepeatN**: Executes its child a specific number of times before returning the child's last result.
+Returns Running until MaxCount is reached.
+Useful for controlled repetition.
+See example below.
 - **Forever**: Runs its child forever, always returning Running and ignoring the child's status.
 Useful for infinite loops or background tasks.
 - **WhileSuccess**: Returns Running as long as its child is either Running or Success, and returns Failure otherwise.
 Useful for creating loops.
 - **WhileFailure**: Returns Running as long as its child is either Running or Failure, and returns Success otherwise.
 Useful for retry loops.